 In addition to the performance, scalability, and price performance Oracle Cloud Infrastructure provides an end-to-end HPC experience with GPUs, Intel and AMD bare metal processors, high performance block storage, and a full POSIX File Storage Service.

 You can now run any HPC workload on Oracle cloud with the same predictable performance of your on-premises HPC infrastructure.
 With the fast Intel processors and RDMA technology, jobs will scale efficiently.
 At 7.5 cents per core hour, Oracle Cloud Infrastructure's HPC offering provides one of the most FLOPs per penny in the cloud.
-Navigate to https://cloud.oracle.com/iaas/hpc to test drive an HPC cluster for yourself or signup for our free HPC benchmarking service.
+Navigate to https://cloud.oracle.com/iaas/hpc to test drive an HPC cluster for yourself or signup for our free HPC benchmarking service, and find out how benchmarks prove that Oracle Cloud is faster.
+For more information, sign up for our upcoming webinar on the advantages of HPC.